matn7/Google-Platform-Notes/flashcard/GoogleCloudPlatform.md

 217) Database Categories?
 Answer: Relational (OLTP and OLAP), Document, Key Value, Graph, In Memory.
 Choosing Database factors: Do you want a fixed schema?
 Do you want flexibility in defining and changing your schema?
-(Schemaless).
+(Schema-less).
 What level of transaction properties do you need? (atomicity and consistency).
 What kind of latency do you want? (second, millisecond or microseconds).
 How many transactions do you expect? (hundreds, thousands, millions transactions per second).
 How much data will be stored?
 (Megabytes, Gigabytes, Terabytes, Petabytes).